Who's Behind Listverse?

 Although prostitution was legal, many ladies of the night were arrested for crimes like public drunkenness or gathering in the streets.
 Those behaviors were considered illegal under the Town Police Clauses Act of 1847.
 Many of those small crimes resulted in a year in prison.

 There were also places called reformatories, which aimed to rehabilitate fallen women.
-These were often run by religious groups.
-The attitudes of the people who ran the reformatories was that prostitutes acted out on their own selfish desires.
+Religious groups often ran these.
+The attitude of the people who ran the reformatories was that prostitutes acted out on their own selfish desires.

 Shannon Quinn is a writer and entrepreneur in the Philadelphia Area.
 You can see her other work at shannquinn.wordpress.com.